-Institutions shalld isclose the following information regarding the scope of application of the requirements of this Regulation as follows:
+Institutions shall disclose the following information regarding the scope of application of the requirements of this Regulation as follows:

-- (a) the name of the institution to which the requirements of this Regulation applies; - (b) a reconciliation between the consolidated financial statements prepared in accordance with the applicable accounting framework and the consolidated financial statements prepared in accordance with the requirements on regulatory consolidation pursuant to Part One, Title II, Sections 2 and 3.
-That reconciliation shall outline the differences between the accounting and regulatory scopes of consolidation and the legal entities included within each perimeter.
-The outline of the legal entities included within the scope of the regulatory consolidation shall describe whether those entities are fully or proportionally consolidated and whether the holdings in those legal entities were deducted from own funds;
+(a) the name of the institution to which the requirements of this Regulation apply;

+(b) a reconciliation between the consolidated financial statements prepared in accordance with the applicable accounting framework and the consolidated financial statements prepared in accordance with the requirements on regulatory consolidation pursuant to Part One, Title II, Sections 2 and 3.
+That reconciliation shall outline the differences between the accounting and regulatory scopes of consolidation and the legal entities included within the regulatory scope of consolidation where it differs from the scope of accounting consolidation.
+The outline of the legal entities included within the scope of the regulatory consolidation shall describe the method of regulatory consolidation where it is different from the accounting consolidation method, whether those entities are fully consolidated, proportionally consolidated and whether the holdings in those legal entities are deducted from own funds;